Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 You will study environmental degradation from the perspective of politics and international relations and find out what the political aspects are of a range of environmental problems, such as climate change, biodiversity loss, deforestation and unstainable fisheries.
 You will develop your methodological skills and analytical toolbox, both qualitative and quantitative, and learn how to apply them to environmental challenges.

-Conducting independent analysis and high-quality social scientific research will play a large role and you will write research papers, essays, literature reviews and blogs and practice the art of public speaking.
+Conducting independent analysis and high-quality social scientific research will play a large role.
+You will write research papers, essays, and literature reviews, and practice the art of public speaking.
 There will be class discussion and presentations, and intensive coaching through tutorials and workshops.
 We encourage you to engage with players outside academia for research projects and our internationally acclaimed and well-connected lecturers are on hand to help with this.

 In the last period, having formulated your research question and designed your research, you will work on your Master’s thesis, supervised by a lecturer from one of our research groups in Political Science or Global Environmental Governance.